 If you took the GED® test before January 2014, those scores will not carry over and you will need to retake all subject areas to earn a GED® credential.
 Your pre-2014 GED® test scores may count toward a score on the HiSET.
 Check with your local testing center to find out the rule in your state.

 FastForward consists of four online courses that cover math, language arts, science, and social studies.
-The cost for one course is $36.
-All four courses can be purchased for $129.
+You can purchase just one course or all four courses.
 Some states have purchased a statewide license to make the four-course package available at a lower price for its residents.
 Click here to see current pricing.

 You may purchase access to FastForward for either 6 months or 12 months.
 These are self-paced courses so each learner’s experience will be different.
 The time it takes depends on your individual needs and how much time you can devote to study.